cambecc/air/README.md

      http://en.wikipedia.org/wiki/K-d_tree), which greatly improves the performance.
    * The SVG map of Tokyo is overlaid with an HTML5 Canvas, where the animation is drawn.
-     The animation renderer needs to know where the borders of Tokyo are rendered on screen by the SVG engine, but this information is extremely difficult to obtain.
+     The animation renderer needs to know where the borders of Tokyo are rendered by the SVG engine, but this information is extremely difficult to obtain.
      To workaround this problem, the [canvg](http://code.google.com/p/canvg/) library is used to re-render Tokyo's polygons to a detached Canvas element, and the Canvas' pixels operate as a mask to distinguish points that lie inside the map to those outside.
-   * I used [when.js](https://github.com/cujojs/when) on the browser because it was a fun experiment.
+   * I used [when.js](https://github.com/cujojs/when) in the browser because it was a fun experiment.

 inspiration